 In (Gauwin, Konieczny, and Marquis 2007), the authors introduce and study families of so-called iterated merging conciliation operators.
-Such operators are considered to rule the dynamics of the profile $\mathcal{K}$ of belief states associated with a group of agents.
-At each step the state $B_i$ of agent i is modified, by revising the merged state $\Delta(\mathcal{K})$ by $B_i$ (skeptical approach), or by revising $B_i$ by the merged state $\Delta(\mathcal{K})$ (credulous approach).
-Such merge-then-revise change functions are closely related to our merging-based revision policies $R^2$ (for the credulous one) and $R^5$ (for the skeptical one).
-They do not coincide with them nevertheless since in our approach $B_i$ does not belong to its context $C_i$ ; clearly enough, this amounts to giving more importance to $B_i$ when majoritarian merging operators are considered, and as a consequence the states obtained after the "revision" of $B_i$ may differ.
-Notwithstanding the merging-based revision policies used, such conciliation processes correspond to specific BRGs where the topology is the clique one.
-One of the main issues considered in (Gauwin, Konieczny, and Marquis 2007) is the stationarity of the process (i.e., the convergence of the policies), which is proved in the skeptical approach; however, preservation issues, as well as responsiveness and monotonicity are not studied.
+Such operators are considered to rule the dynamics of the profile \mathcal{K} of belief states associated with a group of agents.
+At each step the state B_i of agent i is modified, by revising the merged state $\Delta(\mathcal{K})$ by B_i (skeptical approach), or by revising B_i by the merged state $\Delta(\mathcal{K})$ (credulous approach).
+Clearly enough, such merge-then-revise change functions are closely related to our merging-based revision policies R^2 (for the credulous one) and R^5 (for the skeptical one).
+They do not coincide with them nevertheless since in our approach B_i does not belong to its context C_i ; clearly enough, this amounts to giving more importance to B_i when majoritarian merging operators are considered, and as a consequence the states obtained after the "revision" of B_i may differ.
+Notwithstanding the mergingbased revision policies used, such conciliation processes correspond to specific belief revision games, where the topology is the clique one.
+One of the main issues considered in (Gauwin, Konieczny, and Marquis 2007) is the stationarity of the process (i.e., the convergence of the policies), which is proved in the skeptical approach.
+However, preservation issues, as well as responsiveness and monotonicity are not studied in (Gauwin, Konieczny, and Marquis 2007), which remains also focused on the clique topology.